kimtore/visp/doc/commands.md

   `single on`
   `single off`

-  Toggle MPD's single mode playback style, or switch it on or off.
+  Toggle single mode playback style, or switch it on or off.

 ### Controlling the volume